 Follow Alice will pay Oangdi or Sonam’s salary out of the group’s trip fees.
 Note that it’s standard practice in Nepal to also tip trek guides when you’re happy with their service.
-The current rule of thumb is $5 per day per person for guides.
+The current rule of thumb is $5 per day per person per guide.
 This fee will be for your discretion.

 Follow Alice also covers the fees for the porters.
-That said it’s common practice to tip porters a fee of $2 to $4 per day if you’re happy with their service.
+That said it’s common practice to tip porters $2 to $4 per day if you’re happy with their service.
 This fee will also be for your discretion.

 Note that etiquette in Nepal is to hand money to someone with your right hand.
 Obviously locals will still accept money proffered with the left hand, but it’s nice to abide by this custom if you manage to remember it.